MishraShikhar/OCVS/OCVS/provision-ocvs/provision-ocvs.md

 The Bastion host is now ready to accept remote desktop connections.

-### Step 9: Configure Connectivity from VMWare private subnet to our public subnet
+## STEP 9: Configure Connectivity from VMWare private subnet to our public subnet

 1. Navigate back to the SDDC.
 Click the hamburger icon, and under **Solutions and Platform**, click on **VMware Solution** and select the SDDC that you provisioned.